 Arthritis in its more than 100 forms is the most costly, chronic disease in Canada affecting over 5.2 million Canadians and is the number one reason for workplace disability.
 Our scientific team is currently engaged in over 75 studies covering the breadth of arthritis.
 Our research is aimed at arthritis prevention, early diagnosis and treatment, and quality of life issues.
 We are determined to reduce the burden of arthritis and give those with this disease more timely and cost-effective solutions to address their healthcare needs.

 Practical research for everyday living

 Arthritis Research Canada (ARC) conducts consumer-driven clinical research and trials related to arthritis prevention, diagnosis, prognosis and quality of life issues.

 We are a patient-oriented research centre, and we approach our work from a wide range of disciplines including rheumatology, rehabilitation science, public health, epidemiology, biostatistics health psychology, health economics and education.

 ARC’s important work is supported through working relationships and partnerships with universities, hospitals, funding agencies, arthritis treatment centres, both the BC and Yukon Division and the National Office of The Arthritis Society, and the Government of British Columbia.
 As well, ARC is incredibly proud to have the generous support of many individuals, corporations and foundations from across Canada, who are all committed to the advancement of arthritis research.

-We are committed to practical research for everyday living, meaning finding the answers NOW to reduce the burden of arthritis, and giving people with arthritis better, more timely, and cost-effective solutions for living with their disease.
+We are committed to practical research for everyday living, which means finding the answers NOW to reduce the burden of arthritis, and give people with arthritis better, more timely, and cost-effective solutions for living with their disease.

 Our Mission is to transform the lives of people living with arthritis through research and engagement.